-This term is too vague to be accepted in any class without further qualification.
+This term is too unclear and imprecise to be accepted in any class without further qualification.

 Charitable or humanitarian services are services provided for non-monetary benefit, serving the public interest or common good and are defined by the actual service offered.
 Therefore, they can be classified in any of the service classes, giving the correct definition.